vishal-vaghasiya/interview-questions-ios/Swift.md

 **Synchronous:**
 Tasks execute one after another.
-Next task waits until previous task finishes.
+Next task waits until the previous task finishes.

 **Asynchronous:**
-Task runs in background.
+Task runs in the background.
-Program does not wait and continues execution.
+The program does not wait and continues execution.

 ### Example:
 ```swift